pixelogik/ColorCube/README.md

 It performs fast and easy color extraction from RGB images on iOS using a 3d histogram ("color cube").
 It is fast because in order to extract colors you can downscale your image if it is too large and still get nice colors.

-We use this at [you & the gang](http://youandthegang.com/) for in-house projects.
+We use this at [New Forest](http://www.newforest.berlin/en.html) for in-house projects.

 I just added a Python version of the algorithm, used by [marvel](https://marvelapp.com/).
 Marvel builds great mobile & web prototyping tools, check it out!

 ###  The algorithm goes like this: